Hui people: Modern period

-During China's land reform movement (which began after the defeat of the Japanese in the Second Sino-Japanese War and continued in the early years of the People's Republic of China), the Communist Party encouraged rural women in achieving a "double fanshen" - a revolutionary transformation as both a peasant and a feminist awakening as a woman.
-The progress of Hui women was promoted as by the Party as an example of such a success.
+The Hui played an important role in the Second Sino-Japanese War.
+Japan's attempt to get the Hui people on its side failed, because many generals such as Bai Chongxi, Ma Hongbin, Ma Hongkui, and Ma Bufang were Hui and fought against the Imperial Japanese Army.
+The Japanese attempted to approach Ma Bufang but could not make any agreement with him.
+During China's land reform movement (which began after the defeat of the Japanese in the Second Sino-Japanese War and continued in the early years of the People's Republic of China), the Communist Party encouraged rural women in achieving a "double fanshen"—a revolutionary transformation as both a peasant and a feminist awakening as a woman.
+The progress of Hui women was promoted as by the party as an example of such a success.
 Through the rural movement, Hui women were said to have not just received land, but also "freedom over their own bodies."
 Hui women embraced political participation and the rural revolution.
 The land reform movement succeeded among Hui people because activists first won over elder generations.

 The Cultural Revolution wreaked much havoc on all cultures and ethnicities in China.
 The quelling of Hui militant rebels at the hands of the People's Liberation Army in Yunnan, known as the Shadian incident, reportedly claimed over 1,600 lives in 1975.